arif75157/simon-game/README.md

  **.** CSS <br>
  **.** JavaScript
 # 🕹️ How to Play
- **1. Start the Game**
+ **1. Start the Game** <br>
  .
-Press any key (or click the "Start" button if available) to begin.
+Press any key (or click the "Start" button if available) to begin.<br>
  **2. Watch the Sequence**
  .
-The game will highlight a color (with sound).
+The game will highlight a color (with sound).<br>
  .
-Pay close attention to the order.
+Pay close attention to the order.<br>
 ## **3. Repeat the Sequence**
  .
-Click the buttons in the same order the game shows.
+Click the buttons in the same order the game shows.<br>
  .
-With each level, the sequence gets longer and more challenging.
+With each level, the sequence gets longer and more challenging.<br>
 ## **4. Game Over**
  .
-If you click the wrong button, the game ends.
+If you click the wrong button, the game ends.<br>
  .
-Press any key to restart.
+Press any key to restart.<br>